Get started in 15 minutes

 Connect GitHub, issue tracker and Slack, and create Swarmia teams to get your first insights.

-Swarmia is a software engineering intelligence platform designed to provide actionable insights and visibility to modern engineering teams.
-By integrating your development tools, Swarmia helps your teams collaborate effectively, streamline workflows, and deliver the right features faster.
+Swarmia is a software engineering intelligence platform designed to provide actionable insights and visibility to modern engineering organizations.
+By integrating your development tools, Swarmia helps you collaborate effectively, streamline workflows, and deliver the right features faster.
+Follow these steps to get started with Swarmia.

 Step 1: Install Swarmia to GitHub

-If you have already connected GitHub to Swarmia you can move to step 2: Connect your issue tracker
+If you have already connected GitHub to Swarmia, you can move to step 2: Connect your issue tracker

 ⚠️ Note: All users in your organization can read the metadata (such as Pull Request names) for all integrated repositories in Swarmia.
 Use caution if working with sensitive repositories.